 by Penny Granycome

 Having dived several liveaboards in the Red Sea during the last few years and never taken a camera underwater, the time felt right for a trip to extend my comfort zone and see the possibilities.
 I had always felt underwater photography something apart, the stunning images produced by great photographers unobtainable.
-Yet a week on Cyclone with Mario Vitalini, one of Scuba Travel’s in house Photo Pros and a lovely group of photo passionate divers put all nerves to rest and created a spark to progress in this highly immersive experience!
+Yet the Winter Warmer onboard Cyclone with Mario Vitalini, one of Scuba Travel’s in house Photo Pros and a lovely group of photo passionate divers put all nerves to rest and created a spark to progress in this highly immersive experience!

 Mario, a certified PADI IDC Staff Instructor, has worked extensively in the Red Sea and worldwide, logging thousands of hours of training dives, guiding and seeking phenomenal photo opportunities.
 He has been diving with cameras for almost 20 years and his expertise includes kit selection and digital editing.
 For newcomers, his encouragement, warmth and calm approach put all feelings of intimidation to rest.
 Perfect for beginners to integrate and learn with more experienced photographers from the outset.